PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

   partitions: ["*"]
 ```

 When all partitions are included, one can exclude specific partitions with `excluded_partitions`.
+An alternative to using `"*"` for a cluster with a large number of partitions is YAML anchors and aliases.

 Next, run the alert without `--email` so that no emails are sent but the output is displayed in the terminal: